Do place-based programs, such as Family Resource Centers, reduce risk of child maltreatment and entry into foster care?

 San Francisco County, Calif., Network of Family Resource Centers

 Through a network of neighborhood-based centers that often target supports to families with specific needs (for example, families of children with special needs, homeless/under-housed families, and pregnant and parenting teens), San Francisco FRCs have surpassed their target outcomes in a number of key areas.
 For instance, they hoped that 65 percent of parents participating in parenting classes would show an increase in skills at the end of services, yet found that classes had a measurable impact on 80 percent of parents.16 It also has been noted that the FRCs are effective at providing differential response.
-Since the FRC Initiative began in 2009, including with other interventions in child welfare and demographic changes, San Francisco has reduced the rate of children in foster care by 52 percent and the rate of substantiated child maltreatment has dropped by 60 percent.17 Additionally, a formal evaluation of the FRC network found:
+Since the FRC Initiative began in 2009, including with other interventions in child welfare and demographic changes, San Francisco has seen a reduction in the rate of children in foster care by 52 percent and the rate of substantiated child maltreatment has dropped by 60 percent.17 Additionally, a formal evaluation of the FRC network found:

 - Families are improving on several key indicators of overall functioning, including lowering their risk of emotional/sexual abuse, increasing emotional well-being, and knowledge of community resources and systems of support.

 - Differential response case management through the FRCs has the ability to significantly affect the risk of maltreatment.
 One additional differential response case management visit per week was found to result, on average, in a 25 percent increase in the probability that a family improved on the risk of abuse indicator.

 - For every additional 10 hours of case management a parent received, the likelihood of showing an improvement on the parenting skills indicator rose by 4 percent.18